bitomule/SwiftyPods/README.md

 Once the project is opened you can edit your files content.

 When you have finished editing just close the Xcode project, go back to terminal and press any key.
 This will copy your templates back to original locations and delete temporal folder.
+Keep in mind that SwiftyPods has to copy edited files back to original locations.
+If you don't complete the terminal process your podfiles won't be updated.

 ### Generating podfile